 In addition to Fitzmaurice, Cassie has studied the Alexander Technique, Middendorf Breathwork, Laban Movement Analysis, the Michael Chekhov Technique, Viewpoints, Linklater Voice, Meisner, and Stanislavski (among other approaches), and she enjoys using a variety of methods to explore new territory with her students.

 When she's not teaching, Cassie works in and around Portland as an actor and voiceover artist.
 Some favorite roles include Jean in David's Redhaired Death, Sarah in Company, Daisy Buchanan in The Great Gatsby and Mark Antony in Julius Caesar.
-She is currently a company member at Bag&Baggage Productions in Hillsboro, where she also coordinates the Ten4One Education Program.
+She is currently the Associate Artistic Director at Bag&Baggage Productions in Hillsboro, where she also coordinates the Emerging Artist program.

 SAM SCHULTZ received his BA in Theatre Performance from Western Washington University and a minor in Spanish from Washington State University.
 After college he moved back to the Portland area to pursue his acting and teaching careers.

 Sam has performed with various theatre companies throughout Washington and the Portland area including Broadway Rose, Lakewood Theatre Company and Experience Theatre.
 Some of his favorite roles include Dr. Astrov in Uncle Vanya (Valley Repertory Theatre) and Caliban in The Tempest (Experience Theatre Project).

 Sam is also a classically trained singer and works as a voice and acting teacher.
 He has worked for Journey Theatre Arts in Vancouver, and also teaches private lessons.
 Sam is currently music directing Merry Christmas Strega Nona (Columbia Center of the Arts) in Hood River.